sacha-l/scaffold-openbrush/contracts/README.md

-Use this folder to create new contracts and modify them to make OpenBrush-compatible.
+Use this folder to create new ink! contracts and modify them for OpenBrush compatibility.

 For each new contract you want to create:

-1. Run `cargo contract new <contract-name>` (replacing <contract-name> with whatever it is you want to name your contract)
+1. Run `cargo contract new <contract-name>` (replacing `<contract-name>` with whatever it is you want to name your contract)
 1. `cd <contract-name>`
 1. Run `cargo add openbrush --git https://github.com/727-Ventures/openbrush-contracts --no-default-features`
 1. Add `"openbrush/std",` to the `std` features in the Cargo.toml